AKSJ/live-video-class/README.md

-# Mummy Workouts

-## Live video workout sessions
+## A live video class room

 ### Description

-A service to provide live workouts in the home.
+A service to provide live class room sessions in the home.

 The client sees a fullscreen video of the instructor, while the instructor sees five class members at a time, and can switch between them.